-If you need medical attention but it is not an emergency, you may be able to go to a walk-in clinic in your community.
+If you need medical attention but it is not an emergency, you may be able to go to a walk-in clinic.

 These clinics have doctors and nurses.
 You do not need an appointment.
 Most large communities have walk-in clinics.
 Some clinics are open late.
 Many are open seven days a week.